 What's the best water temperature?

-You can turn the water off just before the boil, or around 205 degrees for optimal flavor.
+You can turn the water off just before the boil or around 205 degrees for optimal flavor.
 But if you miss those few seconds and the water begins to boil, turn off the heat and wait a minute before pouring it over your grounds.
-If the beans are freshly ground and you don't allow it to steep for too long, you'll still have a great cup of coffee.
+If the beans are freshly ground and you don't allow them to steep for too long, you'll still have a delicious cup of coffee.